Larrry85/larrryportfolio/README.md

 # My Portfolio

 Welcome to my portfolio!
-This project showcases my work, skills, and experience as a [your profession or field, e.g., "web developer" or "graphic designer"].
+It has About me page, links to GitHub repositories, and my CV.
+In this portfolio project I want to show how I'm doing readme files, and committing to git - at the same time presenting my skills in action.

-## 🌟 Features
+### 🌟 Features /* UPDATE THIS */

 - **Responsive Design**: Accessible on all devices (desktop, tablet, and mobile).
 - **Projects Section**: Highlights my best work with descriptions and links.
 - **About Me**: Provides insight into my background and expertise.
 - **Contact Form**: Easy way to reach me for collaboration or inquiries.

-## 🛠️ Technologies Used
+### 🛠️ Technologies Used /* UPDATE THIS */

 - **HTML5**: For structuring content.
 - **CSS3**: For styling and layout.